panubo/docker-postgres-toolbox/README.md

 Use `--link <postgres container name>:postgres` to automatically specify the required variables.

-Or alternatively specify the variables:
+Or alternatively specify the environment variables:

 - `DATABASE_HOST` = IP / hostname of PostgreSQL server.
 - `DATABASE_PORT` = TCP Port of PostgreSQL service.